 7) You owe them your love and prayers.

-The worst way to do both these things–formulate policies and cut income–is to do it in a committee and then inform the staff.
+The worst way to do both these things–formulate policies and cut income–is for the pastor to do it from his throne without consultation from anyone.
+The next worst way is to have a committee make the cuts, then inform the staff.
+In either case, the staff ministers will feel betrayed and abandoned.

 Several times recently, I’ve received memos from ministers on various staffs–some from outside our denomination and representing several states–telling of the harsh treatment they are receiving from their pastors.
 Often, they are informed that the underlying problem is the financial problems the church is experiencing and thus their salary is being cut, or their benefits trimmed, or they’re even being asked to become bi-vocational.

 Recently, a woman chairing her church’s personnel committee emailed concerning the new staff policies they are formulating for the church.
-Her question went something like this: “How do we give raises and bonuses since some ministers are full-time and some are part-time?
+She asked, “How do we give raises and bonuses since some ministers are full-time and some are part-time?
 What kind of formula should we use?”
 I said, “Get the staff together and toss this question out to them.
 Ask them to hash it out and arrive at a recommendation.”

 I said, “Make sure they know that they are not making the final decision, but only giving a recommendation.
 The committee will study what they propose and arrive at their own conclusions, which they will then present to the congregation.
 The church members will make the final decision.”